 Last and least (in terms of human involvement), is Level 5 autonomy.
 This level of autonomous driving requires absolutely no human attention.
 There is no need for pedals, brakes, or a steering wheel, as the autonomous vehicle system controls all critical tasks, monitoring of the environment and identification of unique driving conditions like traffic jams.

-NVIDIA recently announced an AI computer to help achieve level 5 autonomy, where drivers simply plug in their destination and leave the rest up to the vehicle itself.
+NVIDIA announced an AI computer to help achieve level 5 autonomy, where drivers simply plug in their destination and leave the rest up to the vehicle itself.

-Hopefully this post helps you navigate the news around autonomous vehicles and understand at what levels companies are developing them.
+Autonomous driving can be scary for those who don’t fully understand how it all works, but hopefully, this post helps you navigate the news around autonomous vehicles and understand at what levels companies are developing them.
 Now, how our society, government, and city planners will adopt and address this gigantic shift in transportation is a question for another time.